 Interns will be based out of OpASHA’s Headquarters in New Delhi, India.

 The financial structure of this internship opportunity will ensure that Operation ASHA does not divert its resources from the core mission of serving the disadvantaged, while simultaneously sharing valuable lessons with youngsters who are keen to learn from its experience.
 To pay for the expenses of lecturers/speakers, supervisor and transport mentioned above, each intern will be required to pay $1,500 USD.
 The fee, once paid, will not be refunded.

 Boarding, lodging and flights to/ from India

 The intern will be responsible for organizing his/her visa and flights to and from New Delhi.
 Lodging will also be on intern’s expense.
-The usual cost for a single room with air-conditioning in a shared apartment is about $400 per month.
+The usual cost for a single room with air conditioning in a shared apartment is about $400 per month.
 Operation ASHA’s staff can help find a suitable accommodation before intern’s arrival.
 Interns in the past have spent around $285 on food and transport every month.
 The above figures are representatives only and vary from intern to intern.